 Valentino wants a handful of the claims that the similarly-named Mario Valentino filed against it tossed out of court.
-In a motion to dismiss that it filed late last month, Valentino alleges that Mario Valentino has failed to plausibly allege the contributorily liability claims that it lodged against its bigger rival on the heels of Valentino filing suit in July 2019, accusing its fellow Italian fashion brand of blatantly breaching the co-existence agreement that the two brands entered into in 1979 in an effort to avoid legal complications stemming from their nearly-identical names and similar offerings.
+In a motion to dismiss that it filed late last month, Valentino alleges that Mario Valentino and its licensee March Capital (the “defendants”) have failed to plausibly allege the contributorily liability claims that they lodged against their bigger rival on the heels of Valentino filing suit in July 2019, accusing the Italian fashion brand of blatantly breaching the co-existence agreement that the two brands entered into in 1979 in an effort to avoid legal complications stemming from their nearly-identical names and similar offerings.

 According to its December 23 motion to dismiss, Mayhoola for Investments-owned Valentino argues that in response to the lawsuit that it filed during the summer of 2019, Mario Valentino (“MV”) filed a number of claims of its own, arguing that Valentino has similarly run afoul of the law by engaging in contributory trademark infringement, contributory false association contributory false advertising, and contributory unfair competition.